SokolovYaroslav/SPBU-practice.Sort/README.md

 |---|---|---|
 |0m5.695s|0m5.328s|0m0.220s|

-Based on these results, you can note that to improve the speed of the program, you need to improve the swap and compare methods.
+Based on these results, you can note that to improve the speed of the program, you need to improve the compare method.

 VALLGRIND: